 CABP: From this brief explanation, our readers will probably want to better understand these elements and how they specifically impact their operations.
 How can our readers get more information and assistance from CAGI and its Centrifugal Compressor Section members?

-CAGI: CAGI and its Centrifugal Compressor Section Members, which include Atlas Copco Compressors, Ingersoll Rand, F.S.
-Elliott Co. and Hanwha Power Systems, have trained engineers to assist and guide users through selecting the correctly sized compressor for their operation.
+CAGI: CAGI and its Centrifugal Compressor Section Members, which include Atlas Copco Compressors, FS-Elliott, Hanwha Power Systems, Ingersoll Rand and Sullair, LLC., have trained engineers to assist and guide users through selecting the correctly sized compressor for their operation.
 A compressor system assessment is recommended when upgrading and/or replacing existing systems to assure that system performance is maximized.

 For more detailed information about CAGI, its members, compressed air applications, or answers to any of your compressed air questions, please contact the Compressed Air and Gas Institute.
 CAGI educational resources include e-learning coursework on the SmartSite, selection guides, videos and the Compressed Air & Gas Handbook.